-- 9. Increase the Timeline view's zoom level until you see the thumbnails inside the cells by doing one of the following: - Drag the Timeline Zoom 🥄 -- 🖳 slider to the right. - Click on the Timeline view's tab, then press 2 repeatedly. - Move the mouse cursor in the Timeline view, then hold Ctrl (Windows/Linux) or ${\mathbb H}$ (macOS) and roll the mouse wheel up.
+- 9. Increase the Timeline view's zoom level until you see the thumbnails inside the cells by doing one of the following: - Drag the Timeline Zoom - Click on the Timeline view's tab, then press 2 repeatedly. - Move the mouse cursor in the Timeline view, then hold Ctrl (Windows/Linux) or # (macOS) and roll the mouse wheel up.